 Which one is suitable for you?

 Both of these are great technologies and you can start using them right away.
-The great thing about both AR and VR is that they are widely used all over the world.
+The great thing about both Augmented and Virtual Reality is that they are widely used all over the world.
 VR is a bit more popular both on mobile and desktop, but AR is definitely getting more and more exposure especially on mobile.
 That being said, it all comes down to what you are looking for.
 Every technology is offering something different, so you just need to identify what you require and go from there.

 One thing is certain, virtual reality is amazing if you want complete immersion in a virtual world.
 On the other hand, if you just want to shop online or interact with digital items in the real world, then AR is the right option for you.
 Rest assured both of these technologies are extraordinary and you will be extremely impressed with their value, quality, resilience and tremendous support!